ZJerry/VAE-BN/README.md

    * Python2.7

-   The required libraries are listed in the 'requirenment.txt' and one can simply intall them by running
+   Other required libraries can be simply intalled by running

       pip install -r requirenement.txt

-## Getting started
+## Descriptions
    The code has been organized in four parts:

    * The training of CVAE models